znsio/specmatic-documentation/documentation/contract_tests.md

       BEARER: $(System.AccessToken)
 ```

-While we have provided samples for Azure, the same can be done easily in any build system.
+We have provided samples for Azure, but the same can be done easily in any build system.

-If you are using different systems for Git and CI, the two will not be integrated.
-The first step is to fetch the OAuth2 token from the Git repo.
-The second step is to create the file or environment variable as described above.
+ Note that if you are using different systems for git and CI, the two will not be integrated.
+The first step is to fetch the OAuth2 token from the git repo.
+The second step is to create the file or environment variable as described above, and finally, you may run the contract tests.

 ### Authentication In CI For SSH Git Source

 You can also use an ssh url as your git source.
-Take the help of your DevOps team to generate SSH keys locally and on your CI server, and place the local and CI public keys in .ssh/authorized_keys your Git server.
-This will enable the Git command to handle authentication seamlessly via SSH authentication.
+Take the help of your DevOps team to generate SSH keys locally and on your CI server, and place the local and CI public keys in .ssh/authorized_keys your git server.
+This will enable the git command to handle authentication seamlessly via SSH authentication.

 ### Examples For WSDL Contracts